From the author:

 - Replace blame by describing the most provable and comprehensible facts and consequences: Imagine an affected person reading it.
 Will she feel respected or attacked?

 An important application of the logical branch is constructive feedback for others' ideas.
 On the one hand, we have to make sure that the implementation of the idea does not lead to any deterioration.
 On the other hand, the inventor expects to be praised for an idea that has often invested a lot of time and energy into development.

-The pure enumeration of possible negative effects, however, he understands as Criticism, A sensible approach is therefore to first praise the idea, then first to show possible negative consequences and to work together on a solution.
+On the other hand, he sees simply listing possible negative effects as criticism.
+A sensible approach is therefore to first praise the idea, only then to point out possible negative consequences and to work together on a solution.

 3. Apply reasoning chains in the correct order